distributed-system-analysis/run-perf/docs/source/scripts.rst

    case profiles/tests are changed - not frequently...)
  * Runperf command - can indicate how the build was different (some values are replaced with values representing the option, eg. passwords or file contents)
+ * World env - signals what changed on the main system between different builds.
+On hover it shows ``diff`` of the environment compare to the source build and on click it copies the json value with the full environment to your clipboard (use ``ctrl+v`` to retrieve it).
+ * * env - the same as ``World env`` only for each profile that was used in this execution.
+On top of the usual it can contain things like libvirt xml.
  * Failures - number of failures
  * Group failures - number of aggregated failures (eg. when all fio tests break the group failures rate)